 Some of the drawbacks to adjustable, telescoping poles are that they are not quite as strong and durable as traditional ski poles.
 There is also the chance that they could fold up on you or change size while you are skiing.

-How much do you rely on your poles to ger around on your skis?
-We’d love to hear from you, so please leave your comments.
+How much do you rely on your poles to get around on your skis?
+I’d love to hear from you, leave your precious comment below.